rafael-santiago/kryptos/doc/INTERNALS.md

 ### src/kryptos_padding.h

 This header file contains all function prototypes related with padding tasks.
-Actually it is important for block ciphers.
+Actually it is quite important for block ciphers.

 ### src/kryptos_pem.h

 This header file exposes some functions for PEM buffer reading and writing.
-This is very important for PK crypto, because all of PK crypto algorithms implemented in kryptos expects and returns their data using the PEM format.
+This is very important for PK crypto, because all PK crypto algorithms implemented in kryptos expects and returns their data using the PEM format.

 ### src/kryptos_task_check.h

 Any interaction by the users with the library is represented as a task, due to it before doing the requested task the library must verify if the current task makes sense or not.
 The ``kryptos_task_check.h`` exports some important task check entry points.
-This also could be understood as a task "compiler".
+This also could be understood as a "task compiler".

 ### src/kryptos_hash_common.h